 Can I use tap water?

 Yes.
-However, if your tap water smells highly chlorinated, fill a large vessel the day before you brew and leave it open to the air.
+If your tap water smells highly chlorinated, fill a large vessel the day before you brew and leave it open to the air.
 The chlorine will dissipate.
 I have never had a problem with chlorine but it your water contains large amounts of it, it will kill the microbes in your kombucha.
 I boil ordinary tap water for my tea.

 Does it matter if my SCOBY sinks or float sideways?